-Learning outcomes The learner will be able to: sment criteria arner can: 4.3 Explain how the following changing circumstances can be accounted for when planning demolition activities: susceptibility to damage safety requirements compromised operational effectiveness environmental considerations meeting current legislation resources security threats.
+Learning outcomes Assessment criteria The learner will be able to: The learner can: 4.3 Explain how the following changing circumstances can be accounted for when planning demolition activities: susceptibility to damage safety requirements compromised operational effectiveness environmental considerations meeting current legislation resources security threats.
 5 Prepare plans or schedules and negotiate and agree them with decision makers.
-5.1 be accounted for when planning demolition activities: - susceptibility to damage - safety requirements - compromised operational effectiveness - environmental considerations - meeting current legislation - resources - security threats.
-Prepare and record plans or schedules for at least three of the following demolition activities: - soft strip - mechanical demolition - remote mechanical demolition - remote mechanical demolition - selective demolition - selective demolition - selective demolition - temporary works installation or removal Negotiate and agree the prepared plans or schedules with decision makers and record the outcomes.
-Describe how to prepare plans and schedules for the following demolition activities: - soft strip - mechanical demolition - remote mechanical demolition - soft strip - mechanical demolition - selective demolition 5.2 with decision makers and record the outcomes.
-Describe how to prepare plans and schedules for the soft strip mechanical demolition remote mechanical demolition explosive demolition selective demolition diamond drilling and sawing 5.4 5.5 Judge the potential risks of works impacting on the cultural significance of the historic environment.
+5.1 Prepare and record plans or schedules for at least three of the following demolition activities: soft strip mechanical demolition remote mechanical demolition explosive demolition selective demolition diamond drilling and sawing temporary works installation or removal 5.2 Negotiate and agree the prepared plans or schedules with decision makers and record the outcomes.
+5.3 Describe how to prepare plans and schedules for the following demolition activities: soft strip mechanical demolition remote mechanical demolition explosive demolition selective demolition diamond drilling and sawing temporary works.
+5.4 Explain how best to negotiate with decision makers in order to agree proposed plans and schedules.
+5.5 Judge the potential risks of works impacting on the cultural significance of the historic environment.
 5.6 Evaluate the specific requirements for buildings and structures of traditional (pre 1919) construction and architectural, historical or archaeological significance.